 Microsoft offers two pens with the Surface Pro: the Surface Pen and the Surface Slim Pen.
 Both pens feel very natural to sketch, draw and write with and even includes tilt shading.
 Which pen you get is your choice though the Slim pen will cost you more.

 The pens attach magnetically to the Surface Pro 7 but, unlike the iPad Pro, do not charge inductively.
 Instead, it uses three AAA batteries.
 The magnets do not seem to hold too strongly either because some users experienced the pen falling off the Surface Pro when inside the bag.
 You may need to place the pen in a secure pocket in the bag to avoid losing it.

 Many professional vector artists and graphic designers who work often with Adobe Illustrator love the Surface Pro 7.
 Its screen though is reported to be its weakest point.
 Tests with color accuracy show this to be a bit of an issue as you will get less subtle shading in gradients compared to the iPad Pro.

-How we test and rated our choices
+How we test and rated the best wireless drawing tablets

 We tested the efficacy of these drawing tablets based on pressure sensitivity, tilt sensitivity, shortcut keys, display, screen size, resolution, stylus and pen nibs.